 Add your project

-By drilling down into the details of a specific install, NCM Desktop reveals additional information about each and every package installed for your project.
+By drilling down into the details of a specific project, NCM Desktop reveals additional information about each and every package installed.
 Each installed package is listed along with its certification score located on the left hand side; the current version is also displayed alongside the package name.

-Located on the far right hand side of the list, tags are displayed which correspond to the package license status and any known security vulnerabilities introduced by the package.
+Located on the far right hand side of the list, tags are displayed which correspond to the package license status and any known security vulnerabilities introduced by the package, as well as indicating recently added or removed modules.
 Selecting the package will display the Module Detail view, providing further information.

 The top menu bar contains three additional features to help you navigate:

-Sorting: On the left hand side, the Sort section enables the sorting of modules by Name, Issue, and Score.
+Sorting: On the left hand side, the Sort section enables the sorting of modules by Name, Issues, and Score.

-Filtering: The Show section in the centre enables you to select whether to show vulnerable, noncompliant, or whitelisted modules, or to display all installed.
+Filtering: The Show section in the centre enables you to select whether to show vulnerable, noncompliant, or whitelisted modules, recently added or removed, or to display all installed.

 Keyword Search: On the right hand side, the search section will let you filter modules by name using text input.

-In addition, by selecting More Details, the NCM Web Module Detail page will open in your browser, allowing for further insight into your installed packages.
+In addition, by selecting More Details, the module's npm page will open in your browser, allowing for further insight into your installed packages.

 The Preferences tab handles local preference settings for NCM Desktop.
-Strict Mode toggles the ability to block the download and installation of modules that do not meet your security or compliance policy criteria.
-By default, Strict Mode is disabled.
 Clicking the Clear Cache button clears the cache of packages managed by npm.
 Periodic clearing of the cache will free up disk space and help avoid module version issues.

 Organizations allow the collaborative use of NCM Desktop across your team or company.
-Installs may be filtered by Organization using the organization selector dropdown, located on the right hand side of the title bar.
-You are able to switch between organization accounts and your personal NodeSource account through this menu, as well as return to the Install List from anywhere in the app.
+Projects may be filtered by Organization using the organization selector dropdown, located on the right hand side of the title bar.
+You are able to switch between organization accounts and your personal NodeSource account through this menu, as well as return to the Projects List from anywhere in the app.

 When your team's trial period ends, you will be met with the Inactive Organization page.
 From here, you may create another organization, or receive your team owner's email in order to contact them directly regarding your inactive organization.
 Users can continue to use NCM Desktop with Developer tier entitlements selecting the Personal option from the drop down selector located in the top right corner.